 Aside from the fixed costs that affect your policy’s premium, you have some control over many other factors.
 Premium is based on risk.
 If you decrease your risk of loss, your premium can go down.
 Here are a few things you may be able to do to lower your insurance premium:

 - Increase your deductible.
-Private Client waives your homeowners deductible for losses over $50,000.
+With our Homeowners Protection Endorsement and a deductible of $25,000 or more, Nationwide Private Client will waive your homeowners deductible for losses over $50,000.1

-- Install protective devices like fire and burglary alarms or sprinklers.
+- Install protective devices such as fire and burglary alarms or sprinklers.

 - Install mitigation devices, such as a water or gas detection system, automatic water shut-off valve or seismic gas shut-off valve.